How to Save Like the Wealthy

 Overcome Parkinson’s Law by Living on Less Than You Earn, Starting Today

-The way to overcome it is to start now, living on less than you earn, and committing to pay yourself first.
+The way to overcome it is to start now, spend less than you earn, and committing to pay yourself first.

-The first HOW of savings is to get clear on the purpose of the dollars saved.
+The first HOW of savings is to get clear on the purpose of the dollars saved and set your savings goals.

 You want your savings to be dollars that are safe, liquid and growing.